ffloof/Animal-Royale-Data/README.md

 ## Data Sanitation

 Due to the nature of how memory is deallocated after each game, and how the game engine handles player data, occasionally data was misrecorded, or recorded null bytes.
-As a result `check.js` is used to screen all the data, in an attempt to verify its validity.
+As a result `check.js` is used to screen the data, in an attempt to ensure its validity.
 It logs the name and date of each file being analyzed and below will log any errors in the data.

 ![](docs/console.png?raw=true)

-It does various checks like verifying the order of deaths, making sure they are within the span of the game, checking player positions to ensure they are valid and other miscellaneous checks.
+It does various checks like verifying the order of deaths, making sure they are within the time span of the game, checking player positions to ensure they are valid and other miscellaneous checks.
 Through this I was able to weed out any contaminated data sets.
 I have separated the data into three sets.

 - `./data/clean/*` All the data(v2 and v3) that I am using in my analysis
 - `./data/dirty/*` All the data that was filtered out because it set off various flags while being verified